 On Nov.
 1, 1905, at the age of 25, he married 24-year-old Winifred B. Liphart (1880-1945), daughter of John A. and Georgia (Crawer) Liphart of Casselman, Somerset County.
 The ceremony was held at Casselman, officiated by Rev. I.W.
 Bryan.

 Stricken with a pulmonary embolism, Winifred passed away in Homestead Hospital on Nov.
 6, 1945, at the age of 65.
+Funeral services were held in the family church, led by Rev. Paul Holden.
 Her remains were brought back to Kingwood for interment in the Odd Fellows Cemetery.

 The couple is named in the 1995 book Frederick Weimer (1742-1814) Family produced by the Weimer Genealogical Center.